 Training the future stars of stage and screen

-Whether you are aiming to be an actor, singer, dancer, musician or performer, NCC – which has eight campuses throughout Essex and East London – has the facilities and expert teachers that can give you the kick-start to an amazing career.
+Whether you are aiming to be an actor, singer, dancer, musician or performer, the college – which has nine campuses throughout East London and Essex – has the facilities and expert teachers that can give you the kick-start to an amazing career.

 There are courses including:

-• Performing Arts Industry Skills (Level 2 BTEC) – at Epping Forest and Ardleigh Green
+• Performing Arts (Level 2 Diploma) – at Epping Forest and Ardleigh Green

-• Performing Arts Practice (Level 3 BTEC) – at Epping Forest and Ardleigh Green
+• Performing Arts Practice (Level 3 Diploma) – at Epping Forest and Ardleigh Green

 • Drama and Theatre A Level – at Havering Sixth Form